zsparal/api-documentation/source/reference/v1/settlements-api/get-next-settlement.rst

-.. _v1/settlements-get-next:

 Get next settlement
 ===================
 .. api-name:: Settlements API
    :version: 1

 .. warning:: This is the documentation of the v1 API.
 The documentation for retrieving the next settlement in the new v2
-             API can be found :ref:`here <v2/settlements-get-next>`.
-For more information on the v2 API, refer to our :ref:`v2 migration guide <migrate-to-v2>`.
+             API can be found :doc:`here </reference/v2/settlements-api/get-next-settlement>`.
+For more information on the v2 API, refer to our :doc:`v2 migration guide </migrating-v1-to-v2>`.

 .. endpoint::
    :method: GET